Zaid-Ajaj/SAFE.Simplified/README.md

         // example { Name = "NpgsqlFSharpAnalyzer"; Version = "3.2.0" }
     ]
 ```
-To install for example the [NpgsqlFSharpAnalyzer](https://github.com/Zaid-Ajaj/Npgsql.FSharp.Analyzer) package, simple uncomment the entry to make the code look like this:
+To install for example the [NpgsqlFSharpAnalyzer](https://github.com/Zaid-Ajaj/Npgsql.FSharp.Analyzer) package, simply uncomment the entry to make the code look like this:
 ```fs
 Target.create "InstallAnalyzers" <| fun _ ->
     let analyzersPath = path [ solutionRoot; "analyzers" ]